ammarhakim/summer-school-cmpp/source/index.rst

   Vlasov-Maxwell equations) will be needed to fully understand the physical processes.

-- Cutting-edge simulations will be critcial to this.
+- Cutting-edge simulations will be critical to this.
 Serious research into numerics of Vlasov-Maxwell needs to be done and very large simulations need to be run.